 3 I Adapt

 Hailing from Reykjavik, I Adapt were a furious hardcore punk band active between 2001 and 2008.
 Their sound was fist-pumpingly fast, melodic and energetic.
-Besides their self-released 2002 demo (listen below), the band released three albums, one EP and a split 7″ with The Neon Hookers.
+During their career, the band released a 2002 demo, three albums, one EP and a split 7″ with The Neon Hookers.

-Members of the band were also active in some other notable Icelandic hardcore and metal bands like Hriðjuverk, Plastic Gods, and Celestine.
+Members of I Adapt were also active in some other notable Icelandic hardcore and metal bands like Hriðjuverk, Plastic Gods, and Celestine.

 4 New Winds